BumbleNOVA/Harmeetsinghrathore/Readme.md

-### Hi there 👋

-- 👋 Hi, I’m @Harmeetsinghrathore
+-  Undergraduate student at IIT Kharagpur
+-  Struggling with data structres and algorithms.
-- 👀 I love messing around web frameworks : )
+-  Second love is messing around with frameworks XD
-- 🌱 I’m currently learning application of Machine Learning & Deep Learning in real life.
+-  I’m currently learning application of Machine Learning & Deep Learning in real life.
-- 💞️ I’m looking to collaborate on some data science projects using ML applicatons.
+-  Open to collaborate in development projects
-- 📫 How to reach me: Feel free to ping me on whatsapp (+91) 7888669664